Francis Buchholz: Early life and career

-In 2012, Buchholz toured with former Scorpions lead guitarist Michael Schenker for the European dates of his "Temple of Rock - Lovedrive Reunion Tour" alongside former Scorpions drummer Herman Rarebell, with ex-Rainbow vocalist Doogie White and MSG's Wayne Findley on guitars and keys.
-The "Temple of Rock – Lovedrive Reunion" tour went through Europe and Far East.
-A DVD, Blu-ray and Double-CD "Temple of Rock - Live in Europe" was released for Christmas 2012.
+From 2012 to 2016, Buchholz toured with former Scorpions lead guitarist Michael Schenker with his Temple of Rock formation, first for the European dates of his "Temple of Rock – Lovedrive Reunion Tour" alongside former Scorpions drummer Herman Rarebell, with ex-Rainbow Doogie White (vocals) and MSG's Wayne Findley (guitars and keys).

-Temple of Rock's next album "Bridge the Gap" featured Buchholz on Bass, it was released in November 2013.
+Temple of Rock's next album Bridge the Gap featured Buchholz on bass and was released in November 2013.
 A European tour in 2013 was followed by concerts in Mexico and South America and in 2014 they toured Japan and Europe.
-Their new album "Spirit On A Mission was released in 2015 and the band toured USA, Japan and Europe.
-Early in 2016 they play more shows in UK and Scandinavia.
+Their new album Spirit On A Mission was released in 2015 and the band toured US, Japan and Europe.
+Early in 2016 they played more shows in UK and Scandinavia.

 Personal life

 In 1978, Buchholz founded a PA and stage lighting rental company, Rocksound, in Germany.
 The company began as a way to distribute special exponential loudspeaker cabinets Buchholz had developed, but also to provide employment for the Scorpions' roadies when not on tour.

-Buchholz lives in Hanover with his wife Hella; they have a son and twin daughters.
-In 1996, Buchholz authored the book Bass Magic, he also worked as a record producer and consultant.
+Buchholz lived in Hannover with his wife Hella; they had a son and twin daughters.
+In 1996, Buchholz authored the book Bass Magic; he also worked as a record producer and consultant.

+Buchholz died from cancer on 22 January 2026, at the age of 75.